System Akvile Guide to Post-Pill Acne

 The biggest myths about post-pill acne

 One of the biggest myths about post-pill acne is that it is caused by quitting the pill.
 This isn’t the case!
-The first thing you need to know about the pill is that although it is often prescribed whilst we’re teenagers to help us manage our acne, it suppresses our hormones and so doesn’t actually address the root cause of the problem.
+The first thing you need to know about the pill is that although it is often prescribed to help us manage our acne, it suppresses our hormones and doesn’t actually address the root cause of the problem.

-But, it’s important to note that you might also develop acne even if you didn’t have acne in your teenage years.
+But, it’s important to note that you might also develop acne later on in life even if you didn’t have it in your teenage years.
 And this brings us to the second myth about post-pill acne - you don’t have to have had acne before to get acne after quitting the pill.
-Many women who’ve never had skin problems before also struggle with post-pill acne due to the fact that women can develop acne later in life.
-In fact, late‐onset acne prone skin occurs in approximately 20% of women with adult acne prone skin and this first appears long after puberty, most often between the ages of 21 and 25.

 So, let’s have a quick look at the pill and its link to post-pill acne.